 Digital Lab 110 Margaret I. King Library University of Kentucky Libraries Lexington, KY 40506-0039

 Bert T. Combs Appalachian Collection: Topical lists of collection guides and digitized materials from the Special Collections Research Center documenting the culture and history of Appalachia.

 Explore UK: Features a growing collection of digital objects created from the rare and unique holdings of the University of Kentucky Libraries and its campus partners.
-Digital objects and infrastructure are managed by UK Digital Library Services.

 Kentucky National Digital Newspaper Program: Documents Kentucky’s role in the National Digital Newspaper Program, whose mission is to fund and make available online historic newspapers from all fifty U.S. States and its territories.

 James Still Correspondence Database: Lists letters received by Still and, in some cases, copies of his outgoing correspondence.
 Entries include such information as the date and place from which a letter was sent, its sender (correspondent), and Still's relationship with that person (when known).